Payal2000/Data-Science-Assignments-INFO6105/README.md

 # Breast Cancer Detection

-This repository containts -
+This repository contains:

-Assignment 1 - ML Data Cleaning & Feature Selection.ipynb
+1. Assignment 1 - ML Data Cleaning & Feature Selection.ipynb

 ## Aim:
 In this project we aim to develop a complete ML project with